bulwinkel/followind/README.md

 > WARNING: This is a work in progress and is not ready for production use.
 Breaking changes will
 > occur regularly.

+# New README
+Keep the api surface area as small as possible for the initial release.
+It's much easier to add features than to remove them.

+## Style rules
+1. Styles should be as concise as possible without compromising readability / intelligibility.
+2. Styles should be small and composable.
+That way it is easy to change individual styles based on size classes and other modifiers (e.g. hover).

+# Legacy README

 FollowingWind is a Flutter package that provides a [Tailwind CSS](https://tailwindcss.com/) like development experience for Flutter.
 It is designed to mimic the ergonomics of Tailwind but be idiomatic for Flutter.